granluo/P4-Streetmap-Data-Wrangling/Report.md

 service                             parking_aisle                       1

 ```

+##### Potential improvement

+In order to increase the accuracy and integrity of data, we can let users who use OpenStreetMap as a source of navigator complete a small survey to contribute to the database.
+If a user went to a restaurant using OpenStreetMap, when he approached, his app would pop up yes/no questions like if this place has a parking lot or garage, or if this place has wheelchair ramp.
+And so we can add more information about parking and ramp after getting enough surveys from users.

+A tag of comments should be added or at least be optional in each tag.
+Since every place could have something not included or cannot be fully described.
+Comments from contributors may help us know what kinds of tags are desired by contributors and users, and so we can develop and extend information of each tag.

 ### Conclusion

 The data from OpenStreetMap is raw, but it contains a lot of information, though with various formats.
 We can still find distributions of amenities, parking information, contributions from users, etc.